iWriteGigs

 C provide an in-depth discussion of the topic.

-D provide the evidence for the audience to accept the thesis.
+D arouse the audience’s attention and motivate the audience to accept the speaker’s goals.

 Question #9